 - use keywords and key phrases in the title of your web site (the title is the information that appears in the topmost bar of the web browser, when you view a web page)

 - increase the number of quality inbound links to your web site

 - use keywords and key phrases in the content text and page headers

 - avoid duplicate text in page titles, page headers, and content text

-- develop interesting, well-written, current content that people come back to read — this is a very important point, a point at which clients sometimes balk — however, the quality of your content must be the basis of your SEO strategy; you must have content that people want to read, and link to
+- develop interesting, well-written, current content that people come back to read — this is a very important point — the quality of your content must be the basis of your SEO strategy; you must have content that people want to read, and link to

 - Keyword Use in Title Tag